awsdocs/aws-cloud9-user-guide/doc_source/using-gitpanel.md

 ## Initialize or clone a Git repository<a name="init-clone-repo"></a>

 A Git repository \("repo"\) contains the complete history of a project from its beginning\.
-A repository consists of all the snapshots of project content that were captured each timeyou committed staged files to that repo\.
+A repository consists of all the snapshots of project content that were captured each time you committed staged files to that repo\.

 Git panel supports both ways of obtaining a Git repository:
 + Initialize an existing directory as a Git repository\.